X-rays in Geosciences and Mineralogy

 Digital Rock Physics and in-situ Three-Phase Flow

-Sigray’s EclipseXRM provides sub-100nm voxel and 300nm spatial resolution for high resolution, high contrast 3D imaging of rock samples.
-The system provides both the flexibility to image larger core plugs and substantially higher resolution (see image on right).
-Most importantly, EclipseXRM provides the highest image quality for segmenting the image for pore and crack analysis.
+Sigray’s EclipseXRM provides sub-100nm voxel size and 300nm spatial resolution for high-resolution, high-contrast 3D imaging of rock samples.
+The system offers the flexibility to image larger core plugs while delivering substantially higher resolution (see image on right).
+Most importantly, EclipseXRM provides the highest image quality for segmenting pores and cracks in rock samples.

-EclipseXRM was architected with the flexibility for in-situ experiments and can accommodate cells designed for two and three phase flow studies.
+EclipseXRM is designed with the flexibility for in-situ experiments and can accommodate cells designed for two and three phase flow studies.

 EclipseXRM’s high resolution (300nm) provides dramatically higher performance for imaging difficult shale and carbonate samples.